cylon-v/dandy/README.md

-# Silicon
+# Dandy

-Silicon is a minimalistic web API framework.
+Dandy is a minimalistic web API framework.
 Its main idea is to implement an approach from Clean Architecture principles - "web is just a delivery mechanism".
-Silicon is build on top of IoC container Hypo and forces to use dependency injection approach everywhere.
+Dandy is build on top of IoC container Hypo and forces to use dependency injection approach everywhere.

 ## Basic Concepts

-1. [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) is a heart of Silicon.
+1. [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) is a heart of Dandy.
 Atomic actions can depend on request parameters, services, repositories, output of other actions and other stuff.
 You can easily inject such dependencies in your actions through a constructor.
 Dependency Injection significantly improves development experience: isolate your components, enjoy writing unit tests.